 Aussie-inspired, dermatologist-developed.
-Project Sunscreen was founded in 2017 when two moms, Rachel Henderson, a former Australian public health professional, and Ashley Magovern, MD, a renowned Los Angeles dermatologist, wanted to create a better sunscreen for their kids.
+Project Sunscreen was founded in 2016 when two moms, CEO Rachel Henderson, who has a background in public health and education, and Dr. Ashley Magovern, a renowned Los Angeles dermatologist, wanted to create a better sunscreen for their kids.
+Here’s their story...

 meet the creators